-Slipped Disc at the spine is one of common diagnosis among back pain patients.
+Slipped Disc at the spine is one of the common diagnosis among back pain patients.
 Slipped Disc might be influenced by degenerative changes of the spine disc due to mechanical, trauma, nutrient and genetic factors.

-Slipped Disc at the spine is usually occurs due to factors which leads to displacement of nucleus, apophyseal bone cartilage and annular tissue.
+Slipped Disc at the spine usually occurs due to factors which leads to displacement of nucleus, apophyseal bone cartilage and annular tissue.